After a critical incident, you may experience one or more of the following reactions:

 - Antisocial behaviour

-- Change in eating habits (increase or decrease in food consumption)
+- Changes in eating habits (eating more or less)

 - Difficulty relaxing

-Source: Critical Incident Stress Management (CISM) Program, Canada Border Services Agency - Pacific Region: CISM Mass Event Response Plan 2006 (PDF)
+Source: Critical Incident Stress Management (CISM) Program, Canada Border Services Agency - Pacific Region: CISM Mass Event Response Plan (2026).